GitTools/GitVersion/docs/input/docs/reference/versioning-modes/mainline-development.md

 and the version number which will be deployed are often different.

-This mode is great if you do not want to tag each release because you simply deploy every commit to master.
+This mode is great if you do not want to tag each release because you simply deploy every commit to main.
 The behaviour of this mode is as follows:

 1. Calculate a base version (likely a tag in this mode)
 2. Walk all commits from the base version commit
 3. When a merge commit is found:
-    - Calculate increments for each direct commit on master
+    - Calculate increments for each direct commit on main
     - Calculate the increment for the branch
 4. Calculate increments for each remaining direct commit
 5. For feature branches then calculate increment for the commits so far on your